Jon Whitworth Mediation

-Find out more about the commercial mediation process by downloading our guide.
+Find out more about the commercial mediation process

 - Mediation provides just that with 90% of mediations ending in a settlement with 74% agreed on the day, the remainder a few days later after the parties have considered their positions in light of the mediation day.

 - Currently due to Covid19 delays, courts are experiencing delays of between 12 -18 months.

 - Mediation works well with remote technologies such as Zoom and Teams so sessions can be quickly set up – Jon holds an accreditation in online dispute resolution from the ADR Group.

 - Fees for the day include up to three hours preparation, a call to parties before mediation and a short technical rehearsal prior to the mediation.
 All fees and expenses are split equally between the parties.

 - The potential to resolve issues quickly giving significant savings in time, expenses and emotional energy and stress.

 - The use of technology negates the need for the parties to hire, or travel to, expensive neutral premises for the day.

 - This is the cornerstone of mediation.
 Everything discussed on the day and in the private meetings is confidential.
 The mediator will only pass what is agreed by you to be passed between parties